 The socks themselves are knit and finished around Greensboro, North Carolina, a lasting stronghold for American textile manufacturing.
 Our combed cotton is also predominantly grown and dyed in the state, and the elastic, nylon, and lycras we use are all processed there as well.

-Our packaging is all printed, cut, and applied in by hand in Boston by Cody.
+However, our packaging is all printed, cut, and applied in by hand in Boston by Cody.

 In addition to the support of its Kickstarter backers and friends, string&&loop would not exist without the work of The Processing Foundation.
 Their programs are open source, and their work is deeply respected and appreciated.
 Please consider donating to them to help further advance the role of programming within the visual arts.